 Now you’ve got the scoop on the types of criminal investigations you could encounter as a police detective.
 But before you begin your career as the next Columbo, you need the proper training and education.

 Detective positions are typically only available to police officers who have gained experience and proven themselves on the force—and some police departments may prefer candidates with a college degree.
-Learn more about earning a Criminal Justice degree at Rasmussen College with our article “9 Things You Didn’t Know About the Rasmussen College School of Justice Studies.”
+Learn more about earning a Criminal Justice degree at Rasmussen University with our article “9 Things You Didn’t Know About the Rasmussen University School of Justice Studies.”